Configure AWS Verified Access Endpoints

 });

-When a user connects, Verified Access evaluates their identity and device state, then forwards approved requests to the ALB.
-The endpointType property set to “load-balancer” routes traffic through the specified loadBalancerArn.
+When users connect to your application domain, Verified Access evaluates their identity against policies before forwarding traffic to the ALB.
+The endpointType property set to “load-balancer” activates the loadBalancerOptions block, where you specify the ALB ARN, port, and protocol.
 The applicationDomain and domainCertificateArn properties configure the DNS name users access and the TLS certificate that secures the connection.
-The certificate’s CN must match the application domain.
+The verifiedAccessGroupId associates this endpoint with a group that defines trust providers and policies.

 import * as pulumi from "@pulumi/pulumi";